nodejs/node/doc/api/net.md

     description: The `host` parameter is supported now.
 -->

-Emitted after resolving the hostname but before connecting.
+Emitted after resolving the host name but before connecting.
 Not applicable to Unix sockets.

 * `err` {Error|null} The error object.
 See [`dns.lookup()`][].
 * `address` {string} The IP address.
 * `family` {string|null} The address type.
 See [`dns.lookup()`][].
-* `host` {string} The hostname.
+* `host` {string} The host name.

 ### Event: `'ready'`
 <!-- YAML